Your initiative, our support

 Supporting partners who are making a difference by working together

-To fulfill our mission, our goal is to provide long-term support for our partners’ capacity for action—and that of their collaborators—in order to create sustainable conditions for preventing poverty and fostering educational success.
+To fulfill our mission, our goal is to provide long-term support for our partners’ capacity for action—and that of their collaborators—in order to create sustainable conditions for preventing poverty and developing the full potential of all young people living in Québec.

 The Chagnon Foundation aspires to support partners who:

-- are joining forces and getting citizens involved in working together on initiatives linked to educational success
+- are joining forces and getting citizens involved in working together on initiatives linked to developing young people’s full potential

 - focus their attention on disadvantaged families and neighbourhoods